 Benefits of Riding

-Our adapted riding program provides individuals with disabilities the chance to participate in the sport of horseback riding in a fun and rewarding environment, while working hard to develop their riding skills.
+UCP’s adapted riding program provides individuals with disabilities the chance to participate in the sport of horseback riding in a fun and rewarding environment, while working hard to develop their riding skills.
+In fact, there are many great benefits of riding a horse.
+The horse’s motion closely replicates the human gait, as riders sit astride the horse at a walk, thus helping to improve the rider’s joint mobility, balance, and core strength.
+The motion of the horse can also stimulate the digestive, cardiovascular and respirator systems.

 For example, when a student learns to stop and start their horse, that might also help them develop the coordination, balance and communication necessary to: